Shell and Anthony Veder to modify Coral Methane to LNG bunker vessel

 The Coral Methane plays a crucial part in developing LNG business for both Anthony Veder and Shell, in the first instance by expanding LNG transport in the Norwegian area.
 The combined gas carrier has also demonstrated her extensive possibilities by setting a track record of successful LNG ship-to-ship transfers as well as LNG ship-to-shore operations and vice versa.
 Furthermore last year, the Coral Methane was the first vessel to load at the newbuild GATE jetty 3 LNG terminal in Rotterdam.

-The Coral Methane was launched in 2009.
-Her design followed a successful logistical concept resulting in electric azimuth pod propulsion, offering maximum flexibility and high maneuverability, essential for her operations in the Norwegian fjords.
-This proven flexibility and maneuverability makes Coral Methane the ideal vessel for modification into an LNG bunker vessel.
+Coral Methane was launched in 2009.
+Her design followed a successful logistical concept resulting in electric azimuth pod propulsion, offering maximum flexibility and high manoeuvrability, essential for her operations in the Norwegian fjords.
+This proven flexibility and manoeuvrability makes Coral Methane the ideal vessel for modification into an LNG bunker vessel.